freight-chain/stake-version-1.0/README.md

 ## stake-version-1.0
 New stake method without errors.
 Gas less method.
-The stacking wallet only send $EDI to the people who want to take the rewards or unlock their $EDI.
+The staking wallet only send $EDI to the people who want to take the rewards or unlock their $EDI.

 ## Staking Requirements